InseeFrLab/pynsee/CONTRIBUTING.md

 To run the pre-commit hooks on your machine, please run `pre-commit install` locally.

-You can then run the pre-commit manually using `pre-commit run --all-files`.
+You can then run the pre-commit manually using `pre-commit run --all-files` if you want but it will be run every time you try to commit anyway and commiting will not go through until all issues are fixed.

 ### Licence